 A small boutique florist has a gorgeous website but does not take orders online.
 Their hours are limited and parking can sometimes be a challenge.
 Adding an e-commerce element to their existing website could open up the sales opportunities considerably, while saving customers time, and introducing the added level of COVID protection through ‘shopping at home’.

 The grant will support 75% of the costs of hiring a BC-based e-commerce specialist of your choice, up to a total grant of $7,500 (on a $10K project cost).
+The project must be completed within 12 weeks of approval.

 If you do not have a connection to a website expert, one of my own bookkeeping clients – 1st on the List Promotion – are masters in the field of website design, e-commerce, and driving new traffic to websites.
 They are very experienced, and in fact, pre-date Google!
 This Abbotsford company is consistently named within the Top 10 companies in their field in North America, and are very easy to work with.